ethereum-optimism/superchain-ops/SINGLE.md

 ## [For Facilitator ONLY] How to execute

-### Execute the output
+### Concatenate the signatures

 1. Collect outputs from all participating signers.
-2. Concatenate all signatures and export it as the `SIGNATURES` environment variable, i.e. `export SIGNATURES="0x[SIGNATURE1][SIGNATURE2]..."`.
+2. Concatenate all signatures and export it as the `SIGNATURES` environment variable.
-3. Run `just execute 0 # or 1 or ...` to execute the transaction onchain.

 For example, if the quorum is 2 and you get the following outputs:

 ``` shell
 Data:  0xDEADBEEF